bendikMichal/pyretro-gui/docs/docs.md

 ### Screen
 - It is a pygame surface that gets drawn at a certain position each render, can be used to render custom ui or other things
 > [!WARNING]
-> This part of the framework is untested and might be replaced by a widget in future.
+> This part of the framework is untested and will most likely be replaced by a widget in future.